 A website is a must.
 Creating an e-commerce website is an investment in time and money, but it will pay dividends down the line as your business expands.
 Social media is also a key component to LuLaRoe success.
 It’s not uncommon for high-achieving consultants to create daily posts with text, images, and video on Facebook, YouTube, Periscope, and other social media platforms to advertise the pieces in their inventory.

 Many women are making tens of thousands of dollars a month selling the wildly popular LuLaRoe clothing lines from their homes.
-According to Business Insider, one consultant earns $34,000 a month selling LuLaRoe.
-She claims that many of her friends earn as much as $20,000 a month in bonuses from the company.

 The same article details the experiences of another consultant who claims to sell as many as 1,000 pieces of clothing each month.
 The mother of two continues to work at her full-time job at the Department of Defense.
 Her husband, on the other hand, quit his job at the same agency in order to focus on LuLaRoe full time.
 While these stories may be outliers rather than a representative average, there’s no doubt that many sellers have had incredible success as LuLaRoe consultants.

 LuLaRoe is known to strictly moderate negative posts from their consultants on LuLaRoe-affiliated pages, so unfavorable reviews are relatively few and far between.
 However, one woman looking to become a consultant was not afraid to share her negative experience with LuLaRoe.
 She became interested in the clothing line after a friend introduced her to the company’s wildly popular leggings.
 After buying an extensive LuLaRoe wardrobe, the woman applied to become a consultant.
 She was promised that she would receive at least 25 free clothing pieces as well as the ability to pick out the styles of clothing she wanted to carry.
-She was told she’d be onboarded within eight weeks, but instead ended up waiting more than 10 weeks to get onboarded.
+She was told she’d be on-boarded within eight weeks, but instead ended up waiting more than 10 weeks.

 The would-be seller was then told she’d no longer get the kit she wanted.
 Instead, she was informed all sellers would receive the same kit, which consisted of 300 pieces and would cost $5,650 ($700 more than she had anticipated).
 The kit included only six styles of clothing, and no leggings, which are the company’s top seller.
 LuLaRoe also stated that she would receive no free items at all unless she bought a kid’s package for an additional $1,300.

 During this time, the woman had spent $500 preparing to start her business.
 Finally, after LuLaRoe attempted to call her multiple times at a wrong number and then informed her that she would be put on a waiting list for several more months, the woman finally called it quits before she even started.
+While this isn’t everyone’s experience, it’s important to know that stories like this exist and carefully do all of your research before entering into a new business opportunity.

 Companies Like LuLaRoe

-- Get started with Chloe + Isabel here.
+- Get started with Ava Rose Designs

 Stella & Dot